zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

  sdk.account.create()

-The response data is shown in the following table:
+The response data is described in the following table:

 ============        ======== ============
   Parameter         Type     Description